alexdmoise/academic-kickstart2/content/authors/admin/_index.md

 I'm a political scientist working on the politics of social policy and institutional trust.
 I am currently a Research Fellow at the European University Institute, working in the SOLID Project (Policy Crisis and Crisis Politics Sovereignty, Solidarity and Identity in the EU Post 2008.
 PI's: Hanspeter Kriesi, Waltraud Schelkle, Maurizio Ferrera).

 I received my PhD from Central European University in September 2019.
 My dissertation looked at how clientelism and partisanship influenced access to healthcare in 17 Eastern and Southern E.U. member states.
 I was previously a Max Weber Fellow and part-time Assistant Professor at the EUI, teaching quantitative methods.
-I also teache Regression Analysis, Programming with R, and Bayesian Statistics at the European Consortium for Political Research’s Summer and Winter Schools in Methods